Bayside Council area

 The Bayside Council area labour force have a lower proportion of people with high incomes ($1,750 or more per week) than New South Wales.

 The Individual Income levels of the local resident workers are directly linked to their knowledge, experience, qualifications, occupation and skill levels.

-Income statistics in Bayside Council area, when analysed with other data sources, such as Age structure, Qualifications, Hours worked and Occupations, help to evaluate the economic opportunities and socio-economic status of Bayside Council area.
+Income statistics in Bayside Council, when analysed with other data sources, such as Age structure, Qualifications, Hours worked and Occupations, help to evaluate the economic opportunities and socio-economic status of Bayside Council.
 This also indicates what knowledge and skill levels industry can draw upon locally.

 Australian Bureau of Statistics (ABS) – Census 2016 – by usual residence

 |Resident workers individual income|

 |Negative Income/ Nil income||479||0.6||0.7||3101|

 |$1 - $149||1,700||2.2||3.2||3102|